 “Go quickly,” Oryana whispered and followed.

-Leoichan knew that something terrible was about to happen if the gods were so troubled.
-But to leave Tiahunn-cc?
+Leoichan knew something terrible was about to happen if the gods were so troubled, but leave Tiahunn-cc?

 The display plate cleared and Virrchaa glared at her.

 “I want to speak to Kukll, First Scout,” he said impatiently, his head held high and haughty.

 “I speak for Kukll, Prima Scout,” she said unflinchingly.

 “Very well, then.”
 He glanced at the chronometer readout.
 “Tell him he must evacuate all stations in fourteen hours.
 If he doesn’t, I shall close them by force.”

 “I shall tell him, sir.”
 Oryana nodded and his image faded.
 She turned to look at Kukll standing nearby and bit her lip.

 The black waters of the lake lapped below the walls of the fortress.
 Whitecaps curled and sent spray flying before the wind.
 About him, the city stood silent and empty.
 The last patrol reported all the natives evacuated.
 Something positive at last, he mused wryly.
 After all the time and effort, it’ll now vanish in fire.
 What a waste.
 If the natives survived, it would still be worth it.